De Montfort University2014 League Table Ranking 81

 - DMU came eighth in the UK in a survey carried out by Trailblazers into accessibility for disabled students.

-- De Montfort University (DMU) has a comprehensive support system that will help you throughout your time at university, see the student support section of our website for more information.
+- DMU has a comprehensive support system that will help you throughout your time at university, see the student support section of our website for more information.

 - De Montfort Students' Union (DSU) is based in the Campus Centre building and is the social hub of the university, offering bars, club nights and much more.